-If you have locations which you can’t easily empty, such as drainage canals, swales for rain runoff, watering locations for pets or livestock, or even things like fountains, it’s essential to use some form of larvicidal agent to treat the water.
+If you have locations that you can’t easily empty, such as drainage canals, swales for rain runoff, watering locations for pets or livestock, or even things like fountains, it’s essential to use some form of larvicidal agent to treat the water.
 This will stop breeding in those locations.
-There are many animal-safe larvicides which will only act on mosquitos, not larger animals or birds, so I highly recommend using those.
+There are many animal-safe larvicides that will only act on mosquitos, not larger animals or birds, so I highly recommend using those.

 Do Mosquito Maintenance On The Garden

 Clean up leaf litter and debris in your yard.
 While you might not consider this to be a potential mosquito site, leaf litter or plant debris can hold quite a bit of water in it, and yes, mosquitos can breed and hide in it.
 If you are composting, turn your pile regularly between rains to reduce the amount of excess water buildup in the plant matter.
 Better yet, consider using something like a tumbling composter to allow for drainage and easy turning of the compost.